psf/request-for/2019-Q4-PyPI/RFI.md

 Key discussion points are:

-- Acceptance criteria for the PyPI maintainers and moderators
+- What should acceptance criteria be, for Warehouse maintainers and PyPI moderators?
-- Methods for detection of malicious content
+- How feasible is it to implement this on PyPI?
+How will it scale?
-- Implementation feasibilty for PyPI and associated scalability
+- What methods should we implement to detect malicious content?

 ## Estimated Budgets and Caps